 In theory, here is how the continuum of care works.
 First, someone with an opioid use disorder needs medically managed detox—the highest level of care.
 After completing detox, a specialist may transition to a step-down level of care, such as inpatient treatment.
 After completing inpatient treatment, the client may continue with therapy in an outpatient setting.
 If the client relapses or requires further treatment, they may transition to a step-up level of care.
 In this case, they may return to inpatient treatment.

 At We Level Up Treatment Center, we provide world-class care with round-the-clock medical professionals available to help you cope.
 All working as a team providing to provide you with the optimum level of care throughout your treatment.
 Make this your opportunity to reclaim your life.
 Call today to speak with one of our treatment specialists.
-Our counselors know what you are going through and will answer any of your questions.
+Our specialists know what you are going through and will answer any of your questions.

 Your call is private and confidential and there is never any obligation.